AheleeBhattacharya/CivSafe/README.md

 Our group was in three different time zones(EST, PST, IST), and some of us had limited exposure to blockchain/javascript

 ## Accomplishments that we're proud of & What we learned
-Learned a lot about how front end and backend can be connected, able to connect xcode(swift) to node.js.
-Got idea about using ipfs.
-Overcame time zone challenges to create a functional product.
+Over the past few days, we learned a lot about how the frontend and backend connects, and we were ultimately able to connect Xcode to node.js and use ipfs.

 ## What's next for CivSafe
-Working on more suitable option that'll ease the case reports and faster the speed.
+We are working on a more suitable option that applies to variety of circumstances, not just hate crimes.